denishco/ICS4U_Portfolio/README.md

-# ICS4U_Portfolio
+# Portfolio

-This GitHub repository is all the code of Deniz Erdem's spin off's It includes 10 final projects/ideas that Deniz Erdem feels are the most important/valuable during this semester Continue on and you will see all the required code
+This GitHub repository is all the code of Deniz Erdem's spin off's It includes several projects that I have coded throughout my programming career.
+They are coded in html, css, javascript and c